 What is impact management?

-You can start managing your impact at any time – whether you’re already running an enterprise or have a portfolio of enterprises, or you’re starting something from scratch.
-All parts of the impact management process influence each other.
-Explore how to understand experience of people and planet, define your intentions and constraints set impact, financial goals and deliver & improve impact.
+We can start managing our impact at any time – whether we’re already running an enterprise, or have a portfolio of enterprises, or we’re starting something from scratch.
+Explore how to understand the experience of people and planet, define your intentions and constraints, set impact and financial goals and deliver & improve impact.

 Why do we need shared fundamentals to manage impact?

-But do we understand each other?
-When we work in partnership with others, we rely on a shared understanding of the material impacts that people and planet are experiencing.
+To manage impact, we therefore need a shared understanding of the effects that people and planet are experiencing.
 This informs the goals we all set and deliver against, and allows us to adapt our approach as we learn more about what’s working (or not).

 Why are shared fundamentals important for enterprises?

-Whatever their agenda, shared fundamentals allow enterprises of all kinds to communicate their impact goals and to understand the impact goals of others (from customers to employees to investors to funders to policymakers), so that those working together can agree on how best to deliver and improve.
+Whatever their agenda, shared fundamentals allow enterprises of all kinds to understand the impact goals of others (from their customers and employees, to investors or funders, to policymakers), so that those working together can agree on how best to deliver and improve.

 Why are shared fundamentals important for investors?